developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

       url: /oemconfig/1-0/search
 ---

-## Transaction Creation Overview
+## Transaction Overview

-This section describes all supported Managed Configurations (MCs), which can be used to define an ordered list of Steps for defining one or more Actions to be performed or settings to be configured on a Zebra device as part of an overall *Transaction*.
+This document describes all supported Managed Configurations (MCs), which can be used to define an ordered list of Steps for defining one or more Actions to be performed or settings to be configured on a Zebra device as part of an overall *Transaction*.

 ### Transaction Steps